Andover Community Church

 WHERE ARE WE?

-Everywhere.
+Short answer: Everywhere.
 As the English language spread with the British empire, so did Anglicanism.
 Wherever they went they brought their faith with them.
-Many Anglicans traveled as missionaries to share the Gospel and today Anglican churches exist in over 165 countries - most of us in Africa - and exceed 35 million.
+Today Anglican churches exist in over 165 countries - most of us in Africa - and exceed 35 million.
 Demographics shifted dramatically.
 While Christians from Britain, the United States, Canada, and Australia continue to play an important role, the “average” Anglican today is a young woman from Sub-Saharan Africa.

-• Charismatic (we embrace the Person of the Holy Spirit, his gifts and presence in our life).
+Spirit/Charismatic.
+We embrace the Person of the Holy Spirit, as God's gift to his Church.

 MAY I READ YOUR THEOLOGY?